RohitNagraj/CUDA-Challenge/README.md

 For bonus points repeat for the bfloat16 data type (__nv_bfloat16).

 ## Challenges
-1. Uncoalesced memory access
+1. Bank conflicts maybe?
-2. Warp divergence
+2. Atomic add precision -> Solved with reduction in higher precision
-3. Bank conflicts maybe?
+3. Memory coalescing -> Already coalesced.
-4. Atomic add precision (need to accumulate in higher precision)
+4. Reduction is making the code 3x slower